 Open theinf folder.

-If you cannot locate the inf folder open the Start menu and select Run.
+If you cannot locate the inf folder, click on start and type 'Run' into the Start Search box.
+(Or hold Windows logo key + R.).
 Type inf into the blank Open: box then press Enter.

 You will now need to search for the Epson 'oem' files in the Windows inffolder.